garciart/network-automation/exercises/README.md

 *Mar  1 00:00:04.087: %SYS-5-RESTART: System restarted --
 ```

 >**NOTE** - If you are greeted with a request for a username or password, that means that the device was already configured by someone else.
-There is nothing wrong with that, but for these exercises, you will need to use an unconfigured device.
+There is nothing wrong with that, as long as you have permission and the proper credentials.
+However, for these exercises, you will need to use an unsecured and unconfigured device.
 >
->Unfortunately, there is no easy way to reset a Dynamips image to its factory settings in GNS3; you will have to delete the device in the GNS3 GUI, and replace it with a new device.
+>Unfortunately, there is no easy way to reset a Dynamips image to its factory settings in GNS3; you will have to delete **R1** in the GNS3 GUI, and replace it with a new device.

 Press <kbd>Enter</kbd>, and one of the following prompts should appear:

 - ```R1>``` - You are in User EXEC Mode.
 In this mode, you can only perform basic tasks, like pinging or "show"-ing basic information.
   - ```R1#``` - You are in Privileged EXEC Mode.
 In this mode, you can perform advanced tasks, like debugging, and you can access the device's global configuration settings.
   - ```R1(config)#``` - You are in Global Configuration Mode.
 In this mode, you can view and change settings that affect all interfaces, ports, and protocols of the device, and you can access their configuration settings.
   - ```R1(config-if)``` - You are in Interface Configuration Mode.
 In this mode, you can manage network interface settings, such as setting an IPv4 address.
   - ```R1(config-line)#``` - You are in Line Command Mode.
 In this mode, you can manage port settings, such as setting a password.
   - ```R1(config-router)#``` - You are in Router Command Mode.
 In this mode, you can manage routing protocols, such as Routing Information Protocol (RIP), Open Shortest Path First (OSPF), etc.

 >**NOTE** - If you did not press <kbd>Enter</kbd>, but a prompt (e.g., ```R1#```, etc.) appeared anyway, that means that the device was not properly reloaded, and you may be using an open session.
 This is dangerous for many reasons, since you may be eavesdropping on another user's session or creating a race condition by simultaneously entering commands at the same time as another user.
 >
 >Unfortunately, entering the ```reload``` command when using older Dynamips images, as in this case, will cause the device to "hang".
 >
 >Press <kbd>Ctrl</kbd> + <kbd>]</kbd>, then enter "q" at the ```telnet>``` prompt, to exit Telnet.
 Once you have exited Telnet, go back to the GNS3 GUI.
 Right-click on the device, and select **Stop**, then **Reload**.

->***If this is the first time you are using GNS3, other than in the [Adventures in Automation](../README.md "Adventures in Automation") tutorial, you should not run into an improperly reloaded device, an open session, or a previously configured device.
+***If this is the first time you are using GNS3, other than in the [Adventures in Automation](../README.md "Adventures in Automation") tutorial, you should not run into an improperly reloaded device, an open session, or a previously configured device.
 We only cover these potentially dangerous situations to allow you to recognize them in real life.***

-In these exercises, the base mode for interacting with the router is **Privileged EXEC Mode** (```R1#```).
+In these exercises, the base mode for interacting with the device is **Privileged EXEC Mode** (```R1#```).
 If you are not in Privileged EXEC Mode, that is OK; I'll show you how to get to Privileged EXEC Mode from any mode after this exercise.

 >**NOTE** - A real, brand-new device would not boot into any mode, but would ask you one or both of the following questions:
 >
 >```Would you like to terminate autoinstall? [yes]:```
 >
 >or
 >
 >```Would you like to enter the initial configuration dialog? [yes/no]:```
 >
 >If you answer ```yes``` to the first question, then ```no``` to the second, a mode prompt would then appear.

 Right now, open another Terminal (or another tab in the current Terminal), and access the Python interpreter; this will be your **Python Terminal**: